 Ogbukagu et al., (2016) worked on incidence of urinary tract infections amongst patients attending primary health centers in Anambra State.
 They determined the prevalence rate of urinary tract infections, age distribution and influence of sex.
 It is very common disease which are affecting the all age group from neonate to geriatric age group.
 They found Umunya in southern province have the highest incidence rate of UTI among the towns in Anambra state.
-Their study provided the evidence of urinary tract infections amongst outpatients of primary health centers and also the drugs for their control.

-Chaudhary, Saklani, and Mathuria, (2017) determined the prevalence of urinary tract infections in children and adolescents of hilly areas of Garhwal region of Uttarakhand, India.
-They found high prevalence of Escherichia coli as the most dominating bacteria which causes the urinary tract infections in children and adolescents.
-They concluded that their study specifies the incidence of urinary tract infection in children and adolescents.
+Chaudhary, Saklani, and Mathuria, (2017) they concluded that their study specifies the incidence of urinary tract infection in children and adolescents.
 They also highlighted the major bacterial agent involved in that condition of urinary tract infection.

-Sarvari et al., (2017) studied the investigation of the relationship between chronic constipation and compare their improvement after the treatment.
-Urinary tract infection is very common infections caused by the bacteria which can lead to the serious complications such as hypertension, chronic renal failure and renal scar when not diagnosed.
+Sarvari et al., (2017) studied the investigation of the relationship between chronic constipation and compare their improvement after the treatment..
 They studied on 105 patients having chronic constipation and compared with 104 children without any chronic constipation.
 After that they compared the prevalence of urinary tract infection in children with and without constipation and also compared their improvement after the treatment.